kj1241/ANT25_Habit/README.md

 - **Simulation**: C++ program for simulating agent-based travel behavior on road and rail networks.
 - **Release**: Packaged distributions of the simulation and charting tools for easy deployment.
 - **Example**: Contains example outputs and datasets for testing.
+   - **None_Sample**: Compares the general state with the habit-affected state in a basic scenario.
+   - **Infrastructure_Sample**: Compares the general state with the habit-affected state in an infrastructure investment scenario (e.g., road expansion, rail network improvements, population growth).
+   - **Habit_Mode_Comparison**: Compares different methods of applying habits across states.
+      - **mode1**: Positive feedback (habit effect increases travel utility when the mode of transport remains unchanged, and decreases when changed).
+      - **mode2**: Positive feedback (habit effect increases travel utility when the mode of transport remains unchanged, and remains neutral when changed).
+      - **mode3**: Negative feedback (habit effect decreases travel utility when the mode of transport changes, and remains neutral when unchanged).

 ## Installation
+The system was tested on Windows 10 for compatibility.

+1. Python Setup:
+   - To set up the Python environment, simply run the PipInstall.ipynb notebook.
+   - This will automatically install all required Python dependencies for analysis and chart generation.

+2. Simulation Setup:
+   - To run the C++ agent-based simulation, ensure that you have Visual Studio Redistributable Packages installed on your system.
+   - Once the redistributable packages are installed, you can compile and run the simulation directly from the source code using Visual Studio.

 ## Usage